 The Great Rift Valley (Divergent Boundary)

-- The Great Rift Valley in East Africa is another example of continental rifting where the African Plate is being split by tectonic forces.
-As the plates pull apart, large valleys and volcanic activity occur, and over millions of years, it could lead to the formation of a new ocean.
+The Great Rift Valley in East Africa is another instance of continental rifting, where the African Plate is being split by tectonic forces.
+As it continues to pull apart, massive valleys and volcanoes form, and over countless millions of years, it might even become an ocean.

 The Alps (Convergent Boundary)